MarketSquare/Robot-Framework-Mainframe-3270-Library/README.md

 By default the emulator visibility is set to visible=${True}.
 In this case test cases are executed using wc3270 (Windows) or x3270 (Linux/MacOSX).
 You can change this by setting visible=${False}.
 Then test cases are run using ws3720 (Windows) or s3270 (Linux/MacOS).
-This is advantageous when test cases are run in a CI/CD-pipeline and there is no need for a graphical user interface.
+This is useful when test cases are run in a CI/CD-pipeline and there is no need for a graphical user interface.

-To change the wait_time see Change Wait Time, to change the img_folder see the Set Screenshot Folder and to change the timeout see the Change Timeout keyword.
+Timeout, waits and screenshot folder are set on library import as shown above.
+However, they can be changed during runtime.
+To modify the ``wait_time`` see [Change Wait Time](https://raw.githack.com/Altran-PT-GDC/Robot-Framework-Mainframe-3270-Library/master/doc/Mainframe3270.html#Change%20Wait%20Time), to modify the ``img_folder``, see [Set Screenshot Folder](https://raw.githack.com/Altran-PT-GDC/Robot-Framework-Mainframe-3270-Library/master/doc/Mainframe3270.html#Set%20Screenshot%20Folder), and to modify the ``timeout``, see the [Change Timeout](https://raw.githack.com/Altran-PT-GDC/Robot-Framework-Mainframe-3270-Library/master/doc/Mainframe3270.html#Change%20Timeout) keyword.

 By default, Mainframe3270 will take a screenshot on failure.
 You can overwrite this to run any other keyword by setting the ``run_on_failure_keyword`` option.
 If you pass ``None`` to this argument, no keyword will be run.
+To change the ``run_on_failure_keyword`` during runtime, see [Register Run On Failure Keyword](https://raw.githack.com/Altran-PT-GDC/Robot-Framework-Mainframe-3270-Library/master/doc/Mainframe3270.html#Register%20Run%20On%20Failure%20Keyword).

 ## Running with Docker